-If you are from Madhya Pradesh or around the Kanha region then you would have definitely heard about Jabalpur Marble Rocks.
-When I was looking at places to visit in Madhya Pradesh, Bhedaghat popped up.
-And when I googled up about Bhedaghat, the must-see places included Marble rocks and Dhuandhar falls.
-The pictures of marble rocks looked stunning.
-But then something else struck me!
-"Hey wait a minute, I know this place.
-It looks familiar."
-Turns out it is where the famous song "Raat Ka Nasha Abhi" from Ashoka was shot.
-It is one of my
+When I looked up places to be visited in Madhya Pradesh, Bhedaghat was among the top options.
+A quick Google search highlighted the Marble rocks and the Dhuandhar falls as must-visit places.
+The pictures of the marble rocks looked stunning.
+But then something struck me!
+"Wait a minute; I know this place!
+It looks familiar." ー I thought to myself.
+Turns out it is where the famous song "Raat Ka Nasha Abhi" from Ashoka was shot!

 Also Read - Go on a trip to Bandhavgarh National Park - Details here